There are roughly 35 million Americans who are 65 years of age or older.

 • Persistent aches and pains, headaches, cramps, and digestive problems that persist

 • Suicidal thoughts or attempts

-If you believe an elderly parent or loved one is experiencing depression then you should contact a health professional for further help.
+If you believe an elderly parent or loved one is experiencing depression, you should contact a home care professional for further help.
 It is important to leave the depression diagnosis to a doctor and not make it yourself: Not only can depression be a nuanced condition, but there are also some conditions prevalent in the elderly, such as dementia, that can be confused with depression and may require alternate treatment methods.